The Baskervilles

-The Baskervilles is a 2000 animated children's television show about a British family living in the most twisted theme park in the world.
-The show was originally created by series co-director Nick Martinelli and series co-writer Alastair Swinnerton, and was a co-production with CINAR Corporation, Alphanim and France 2, and produced in association with Carlton Television and Blue Nose Productions, with the participation of Teletoon.
+The Baskervilles is an animated children's television series about a British family living in the most twisted theme park in the world.
+The show was originally created by series co-director Nick Martinelli and series co-writer Alastair Swinnerton, and was a co-production with CINAR, Alphanim and France 2, and produced in association with Carlton Television and Blue Nose Productions, with the participation of Teletoon.
 26 episodes were produced.

-Plot
+Premise

 When a wealthy man made his fortune convincing the world that bad is good and good is bad, he got bored of his success, and wanted to have some fun with his fortune; he created a huge theme park as a slice of life look at Hell, called Underworld: the Theme Park.
 Disguised as the devil and calling himself "the Boss", he sunk to new lows in deviant behaviour, but it wasn't enough; so he invited a nice family to live in Underworld, for the sole purpose of torturing them.
 But when his skeletal right-hand man, Kevin directed the Baskervilles his way, he may have bitten off more than he can chew.

 The show is almost a mirror image of The Munsters, where instead of a family of monsters trying to live in a human suburb, it's a human family trying to fit in a demonic city, where all the rules are the opposite of what they were back home.